Microsoft/azure-docs.hu-hu/articles/vpn-gateway/vpn-gateway-about-vpngateways.md

 description: Megtudhatja, mi a VPN Gateway, és hogyan használható VPN Gateway az IPsec IKE-helyek közötti, a VNet és a VNet, valamint pont – hely VPN virtuális hálózatokhoz való csatlakozáshoz.
 services: vpn-gateway
 author: cherylmc
-Customer intent: As someone with a basic network background, but is new to Azure, I want to understand the capabilities of Azure VPN Gateway so that I can securely connect to my Azure virtual networks. ms.service: vpn-gateway ms.topic: overview ms.date: 08/27/2020
+ms.service: vpn-gateway
+ms.topic: overview
+ms.date: 08/27/2020